hanhanwu/Hanhan_Data_Science_Resources/Experiences.md

  * Cluster completeness - counterpart of Cluster homogeneity, if 2 projects belong to the same category, they should be in the same cluster
  * Rag bag - A “rag bag” category contain- ing objects that cannot be merged with other objects.
 The rag bag criterion states that putting a het- erogeneous object into a pure cluster should be penalized more than putting it into a rag bag
  * Small cluster preservation - The small cluster preservation criterion states that splitting a small category into pieces is more harmful than splitting a large category into pieces.
+ * Example - BCube, evaluates the precision and recall for every object in a clustering.
+The <b>precision</b> of an object indicates how many other objects in the same cluster belong to the same category as the object.
+The <b>recall</b> of an object reflects how many objects of the same category are assigned to the same cluster.